cfenollosa/os-tutorial/06-bootsector-segmentation/README.md

+# Bootsector Segmentation

-*Concepts you may want to Google beforehand: segmentation*
+## Concepts you may want to Google beforehand

+### segmentation

-**Goal: learn how to address memory with 16-bit real mode segmentation**
+## Goal: learn how to address memory with 16-bit real mode segmentation

 If you are comfortable with segmentation, skip this lesson.